-4. Contractor agrees to provide the services set forth in Paragraph (3) for a total cost not to exceed \$, which cost includes travel and all other expenses incurred by Contractor in performance of this contract.
-(Board, University, College or other appropriate name) agrees to pay Contractor in installments as follows:
+4. Contractor agrees to provide the services set forth in Paragraph (3) for a total cost not to exceed \$\\\\\\, which cost includes travel and all other expenses incurred by Contractor in performance of this contract.
+(Board, University, College or other appropriate name) agrees to pay Contractor in installments as follows:\\\\\

-4. Contractor agrees to provide the services set forth in Paragraph (3) at a cost of \$ per (here set forth the hourly, daily, etc. rate at which the contractor agrees to perform the services exclusive of travel expenses) with the total cost not to exceed \$ (Board, University, College or other appropriate name) (agrees/does not agree: choose one) to reimburse Contractor for travel expenses reasonably incurred in the performance of this contract plus a per diem allowance of \$ per day while on travel status in performance hereof.
-(Board, University, College or other appropriate name) agrees to pay Contractor in installments as follows: 5.
-The parties agree that the laws of the State of Nevada shall govern the validity, construction, interpretation, and effect of this contract.
-Any and all disputes arising out of or in connection with the contract shall be litigated only in theJudicial District Court in and for the County of, State of Nevada, and Contractor hereby expressly consents to the jurisdiction of said court.
-6. The Contractor shall neither assign, transfer, nor delegate any rights, obligations, or duties under this agreement without the prior written consent of the (Board, University, College or other appropriate name).
-7. The books, records, documents, and accounting procedures and practices of the Contractor relevant to this agreement shall be subject to inspection, examination, and audit by the (Board, University, College or other appropriate name).
+4. .
+Contractor agrees to provide the services set forth in Paragraph (3) at a cost of \$ per (here set forth the hourly, daily, etc. rate at which the to perform the services exclusive of travel expenses) with the total cost not to • (Board, University, College or other appropriate name) (agrees/does e one) to reimburse Contractor for travel expenses reasonably incurred in the • is contract plus a per diem allowance of \$ per day while on rformance hereof.
+(Board, University, College or other appropriate name) - ntractor in installments as follows: agrees to pay our ittactor in installinents as follows.
+5 .
+The parties agree that the laws of the State of Nevada shall govern the ion, interpretation, and effect of this contract.
+Any and all disputes arising out n with the contract shall be litigated only in theJudicial District Court in y of, State of Nevada, and Contractor hereby expressly consents to the jurisdiction of said Court.
+6 .
+The Contractor shall neither assign, transfer, nor delegate any rights, - ties under this agreement without the prior written consent of the ( Board , University, Colleg e or other appropriate name).
+7 .
+The books, records, documents, and accounting procedures and = : ontractor relevant to this agreement shall be subject to inspection, • audit by the (Board, University, College or other appropriate name). examination, and addit by the (Board, Onliversity, College of other appropriate name). Ω .
+Any reports, studies, photographs, negatives, computer discs, or other wings prepared by Contractor in the performance of its obligations under this be the exclusive property of the (Board, University, College or other appropriate agreement snan b to the exclusive property of the (Doard, Offiversity, College of Other appropriate